-Special attention has been paid to communicating with any disadvantaged individuals identified as being within the target audience.
-Particular attention has been paid to the communications needs of young people, the rural community, and those for whom English is not a convenient language in which to receive information.
+Special attention has been paid to communicating with any disadvantaged individuals or groups identified as being within the target audience.
+Particular attention has been paid to the information needs of Indigenous Australians, the rural community, and those for whom English is not a convenient language in which to receive information.

-Campaign materials have been tested with target audiences to indicate they are engaging and perform well against the objectives of the campaign.
+The campaign has been tested with target audiences to indicate that it is engaging and performs well against the objectives of the campaign.

 Principle 3: Campaign materials should be objective and not directed at promoting party political interests

 The campaign is presented in objective language and are free of political argument.

 The campaign does not try to foster a positive impression of a particular political party or promote party political interests.